purrlyy/playervpn-game/README.md

 If you **WANT** to play 1v1 lol **OR** Smash Karts then **go somewhere else until we find out the loading issues**.

+For all you **Cookie Clicker** fans out there, **Cookie Clicker** does not disguise as Schoology with it's title.
+The favicon does work though so I suggest pinning your **Cookie Clicker** tab while your playing!